The Summer Company

 5. How many dancers are your looking for?

-This is subject to funding results, which we usually receive mid-April.
-While we can't confirm the exact amount right now, the company usually comprises around 10 dancers.
+We can confirm the Summer Company is running this year - and we look forward to sharing more details at our auditions.
+While we can't confirm the exact amount right now, the company usually comprises around 8-10 dancers.

 6. Can I help behind the scenes?

 Yes!
-Production roles are offered in Stage Production, Costume Design, and Marketing.
+Production roles are offered on an as needed basis in Stage Production, Costume Design, and Marketing.
 These roles are involved in costume, props, stage work, administration, and other behind-the-scenes roles to support the company and our productions.
+Dancers in the Company also may receive opportunities to learn on the Production side.

 7. How/When do I apply?